jig1314/SupplyChain/README.md

   <img src="https://user-images.githubusercontent.com/10623036/181138089-bfb35c8f-24c4-4bf0-aced-162f422f2b97.png">
 </p>

-As meantioned the benefits of this pattern is that it enables an application to maintain data consistency across multiple services without using distributed transactions (Microservices pattern: Sagas).
-But the consequences is that it increases the development complexity.
+As mentioned, the benefit of this pattern is that it enables an application to maintain data consistency across multiple services without using distributed transactions (Microservices pattern: Sagas).
+But the consequence is that it increases the development complexity.

 #### Transactional outbox pattern
 In order to reliably and atomically update a services database and publish messages/events, the decision was made to use the transactional outbox design pattern.
 This means a service inserts messages into an "outbox" table during a local transaction.
 A separate message relay process published the messages that are in the database to a message broker/bus (Microservices pattern: Transactional outbox).
 See example below: